- JANUVIA is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.

 Keep JANUVIA and all medicines out of the reach of children.

 Yes.
-Eligible, privately insured patients may pay as little as $5 per prescription on each of up to 12 qualifying prescriptions.
+Eligible, privately insured patients may pay as little as $5 per prescription.
 Maximum savings is $150 per prescription.
+The coupon may be redeemed once every 30 days.
 Not all patients are eligible.
 Certain restrictions apply.
 Please see the Savings Offer page for Terms and Conditions.

 Whether you’ve just started taking JANUVIA or have been taking it, talk to your doctor about any questions you may have.